hapax/hapax.github.io/assets/simple-physics.md

 pressure from the fluid balances the force of gravity.
 (We want the pollen grains to be light enough that this isn't the bottom of the container!)
-In other words, we guess that
+In other words, we have

 $$
 P = \frac{F}{A} = \frac{mg}{\pi r^2},